alexsoyes/php-google-drive-backup/readme.md

 The following environment variables must be declared.

-If you do not know how it works, just create a file named `.env.local` in the root directory with your own configuration.
+If you do not know how it works, just create a file named `.env` in the root directory with your own configuration.

 (The `.env.dist` file contains a skeleton.)